 Step 3 Surface Creation

 The next step is to create surfaces.
 Surfaces can be seen as the canvas – you are actively telling the Lightform device what surfaces in the environment to paint with light.

 1. Making interesting selections

 Often, highlighting a key area of an object is much more exciting than illuminating the whole thing.
 Find the most interesting details and give them their moment.

-After surfaces are created, you can hit the stream button to visualize your masks in the scene.
+After surfaces are created, you can hit the preview button to visualize your masks in the scene.
 The Lightform device will show the selected surface as a white outline which helps you clearly spot overspills or areas that you've missed during selection.